bihealth/bih-cluster/bih-cluster/docs/storage/accessing-snapshots.md

 # Accessing Snapshots and Backups

+!!! info "HPC 4 Research Only"

+    The following information is only valid for HPC 4 Research.

 By now you have probably read that your home directory has strict quotas in place.
 You pay this price in usability by the fact that snapshots and backups exist.